prebid/prebid-server-java/docs/config-app.md

 Removes and downloads file again if depending service cant process probably corrupted file in the first start.

 - `<SERVICE>.remote-file-syncer.download-url` - url to database file to download.
+- `<SERVICE>.remote-file-syncer.save-filepath` - full path to the usable file, which will be consumed by internal service.
-- `<SERVICE>.remote-file-syncer.save-filepath` - local path to downloaded database file.
+- `<SERVICE>.remote-file-syncer.tmp-filepath` - full path to the temporary file.
 - `<SERVICE>.remote-file-syncer.retry-count` - how many times try to download.
 - `<SERVICE>.remote-file-syncer.retry-interval-ms` - how long to wait between failed retries.
 - `<SERVICE>.remote-file-syncer.timeout-ms` - default operation timeout for obtaining database file.
+- `<SERVICE>.remote-file-syncer.update-interval-ms` - time interval between updates of the usable file.
 - `<SERVICE>.remote-file-syncer.http-client.connect-timeout-ms` - set the connect timeout.
 - `<SERVICE>.remote-file-syncer.http-client.max-redirects` - set the maximum amount of HTTP redirections to follow.
 A value of 0 (the default) prevents redirections from being followed.